-- 1. Israel's historians calculated the years of their kings' reign from the month of Nisan in the spring.
+- 1) Israel's historians calculated the years of their kings' reign from the month of Nisan in the spring.
 Judah's historians calculated them from Tishri in the fall.
-A regnal year in Israel, therefore, overlaps parts of two regnal years in Judah, and vice versa. - 2.
-The two kingdoms used different methods for figuring the first year of the king's reign.
-Thiele discovered that at the time of the schism Judah calculated the years of reign according to the so-called "accession year" system.
-According to this system, the king reckoned the interval between his accession and the next New Year's day as his accession year (in effect, attributing that year to his predecessor), and began his first regnal year with New Year's day.
+A regnal year in Israel, therefore, overlaps parts of two regnal years in Judah, and vice versa. - 2) The two kingdoms used different methods for figuring the first year of the king's reign.
+Thiele discovered that at the time of the schism

+Judah calculated the years of reign according to the so-called "accession year" system.
+According to this system, the king reckoned the interval between his accession and the next New Year's day not as his first year in office but only as his "accession year" (in effect, attributing that year to his predecessor), and began his first regnal year with New Year's day.